MSc Frequently Asked Questions

 There is no flexibility on the language requirements.
 Students who do not fulfill the minimum language requirements will not be considered.
 In exceptional circumstances, language scores can be submitted after submission of the rest of the application.
 Applicants who are submitting the scores later should state this in their application.

+Please see the Global Relations website for details regarding the cost of living in Dublin.
 Of course, the cost of living will vary depending on the student's lifestyle and living standards.

 A decision is only made on an application after ALL materials have been received, including letters of recommendation, writing samples etc. When all materials are received, your application will be considered together with other applications which are completed at the same time and a decision given.